dlab-berkeley/sas-intro/slides/slides.md

 >The SAS language contains statements, expressions, functions and CALL routines, options, formats, and informats

+There are two main components:

+* data steps
+* procedure steps

+SAS programs&mdash;files ending in the `.sas` file extension&mdash;typically include several DATA and PROC steps

 ## Programming Language

+Example of a DATA step

 ```
 data example;